Shadows-of-Fire/EnderTweaker/Documentation.md

  - String bonusType - This impacts how Grinding Balls work.
 May be `NONE` (no bonus), `MULTIPLY_OUTPUT` (can increase chance > 1.0), and `CHANCE_ONLY` (caps chance at 1.0).
  - int energyCost - How much FE the recipe uses.
 Defaults to 5000.
  - float xp - The xp is granted from this recipe.
 May not be negative.

+`addRecipe(WeightedItemStack[] output, IIngredient input, @Optional String bonusType, @Optional int energyCost, @Optional float[] xp)`
+Parameters:
+ - WeightedItemStack[] output - The results of the recipe.
+ - IIngredient input - The input.
+ - String bonusType - This impacts how Grinding Balls work.
+May be `NONE` (no bonus), `MULTIPLY_OUTPUT` (can increase chance > 1.0), and `CHANCE_ONLY` (caps chance at 1.0).
+ - int energyCost - How much FE the recipe uses.
+Defaults to 5000.
+ - float xp - The xp is granted from this recipe.
+May not be negative.

 ##### Recipe Removal:
 `removeRecipe(IItemStack input)`